-Up here is also the grandest of the rooms, and threw the guide a bit when he walked in, as he had planned to show off another colorful carpet.
-Except it was covered in tables and chairs for an event, leaving hints of what was below, even as the ceiling actually captured most people’s attentions.
+Up here is also the grandest of the rooms, and threw the guide a bit when he walked in, as he had planned to show off another colourful carpet.
+Except it was covered in tables and chairs for an event, leaving hints of what was below, even as the ceiling actually captured most people’s attention.

-Now, an offer of a lift, or narrow stairs, to go to the top, and up what was quite eveidently previously servant stairs, but now posh and clean.
+Now, an offer of a lift, or narrow stairs, to go to the top, and up what was quite evidently previously servant stairs, but now posh and clean.